-Concerns/Problems

-Furthermore, if a problem/concern arises during the season, the department encourages its staff, officials, participants, parents and coaches to follow the "24-hour rule" before communicating the concern.
-In other words, give it 24 hours and allow the problem or concern to "cool off", you may be surprised at the results of this approach.
+Concerns/Issues/Conflicts: If a problem/concern arises during the season, the department encourages its staff, officials, participants, parents and coaches to follow the "24-hour rule" before communicating the concern.
+In other words, give it 24 hours and allow the problem or concern to "cool off".
+You may be surprised at the results of this approach.
 Obviously, major concerns should be brought to our attention immediately.